blaine-geiger/Lab-Phase-2/README.md

 - **ETH-7 exits port-8 on the switch.**
 - **ETH-7 enters the ethernet port on the PC.**

-<p>Network layout and flow of ethernet connections is shown in the image below.</p>
+Network layout and flow of ethernet connections is shown in the image below.

 <p align="center">
   <br/>